OriolFilter/Docker_101/README.md

        $ docker container exec -it $DOCKERID ls /

+### Stop running docker

+Now that we know how to get the cotainer id, it's time to remove the ubuntu docker that we just start.

+First, we need to stop the container, to do this we need get again the container id.

+    $ docker container ls

+    $ docker container stop $ID

+Once the container is stopped, we can proceed to remove it.

+    $ docker container stop $ID

 ### Nginx example (web server service)

     $ docker run --name desired-container-name -d -p 8080:80 nginx

-    -p: Let's us set port forwarding from a Docker container to our actual computer, in this case, we are taking the port 8080 from the nginx container, and placing it in our port 80, to test if it works you can open http://localhost:80 or http://localhost.
+    -p: <our_port:docker_port>  Let's us set port forwarding from a Docker container to our actual computer, in this case, we are taking the port 80 from the nginx container, and placing it in our port 8080, to test if it works you can open http://localhost:80 or http://localhost.

     --name: Let's us setup a custom docker container image.